Appearance

 Now, we came up with two objectives!
 We're still 50 worth away from meeting the reward value...
 But often times, this is considered close enough.
 Bounty generation is done!

-At the end, we now have a Bounty with objectives:
+At the end, we now have a Bounty with rewards: